sparkfun/SparkFun_RTK_Everywhere_Firmware/README.md

 	</tr>
 </table>

 The [SparkFun RTK EVK](https://www.sparkfun.com/sparkfun-rtk-evk.html) is the perfect development platform for your fixed or mobile high-precision positioning and navigation needs.
-We called it the EVK (Evaluation Kit) as it truly covers all the options: L1 + L2 RTK GNSS, with L-Band correction built-in.
+We called it the EVK (Evaluation Kit) as it truly covers all the options: L1 + L2 RTK GNSS, with cellular connectivity built-in.
 Regarding connectivity, the SparkFun RTK EVK has it all: WiFi / Bluetooth®, Ethernet and LTE cellular!

-The [SparkFun RTK Facet mosaic](https://www.sparkfun.com/sparkpnt-rtk-facet-mosaic-l-band.html) is the gold standard.
-Featuring the mosaic-X5 GNSS module from Septentrio, the Facet mosaic can track all GNSS constellations and their current and future signals including L-Band.
-In the contiguous USA and with a subscription to u-blox PointPerfect, the Facet mosaic can deliver centimeter accuracy in areas with no cellular coverage and without needing corrections from a RTK Base.
+The [SparkFun RTK Facet mosaic](https://www.sparkfun.com/sparkpnt-rtk-facet-mosaic.html) is the gold standard.
+Featuring the mosaic-X5 GNSS module from Septentrio, the Facet mosaic can track all GNSS constellations and their current and future signals including PPP HAS E6/B2b.

 The [SparkFun RTK Postcard](https://www.sparkfun.com/sparkfun-rtk-postcard.html) is a scalable DIY RTK device capable of running the RTK Everywhere Firmware.
-The LG290P RTK module lives at the heart of the RTK Postcard providing 10mm accuracy and L1/L2/L5 reception.
+The LG290P RTK module lives at the heart of the RTK Postcard providing 10mm accuracy and L1/L2/L5 reception and is compatible with PPP E6 HAS/B2b services.
 Add the [Portability Shield](https://www.sparkfun.com/sparkfun-portability-shield.html) to add a display, battery charging and logging.

 The [SparkFun RTK Torch](https://www.sparkfun.com/sparkfun-rtk-torch.html) is a centimeter-level GNSS receiver.
 With RTK enabled, these devices can output your location with 8mm horizontal and vertical [*accuracy*](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/accuracy_verification/) at up to 20Hz.
-It supports Galileo E6 HAS and has built-in tilt compensation too!
+It supports PPP Galileo E6 HAS and has built-in tilt compensation too!

 The [SparkPNT TX2](https://www.sparkfun.com/sparkpnt-tx2.html) is the latest generation of the [SparkFun RTK Torch](https://www.sparkfun.com/sparkfun-rtk-torch.html).
 The perfect entry-level surveying tool, which is now compatible with iOS devices.